Learn | Create | Inspire | Connect | Teach

 Education: Lynda Tomkin, Jenny Brown, Jenny Whiting, Alison Thompson.
 Lynley Buckley.

-Conference: Andrea Clements Lead, Sam MacNally
+Conference: Andrea Clements Lead

 2022/23 Executive Committee